dantheman213/java-spring-gradle-docker-mvc-rest-starter-app/README.md

 After you've built your application, it is time to run it.
 Execute the `run.sh` script in project root.

+#### NOTES ####

-NOTE: You can also execute `./run.sh --build` in order to rebuild and run your project via script, rather than just run the existing binary.
+You may execute `./run.sh --build` in order to explicitly build or rebuild the project before running.

+You may also execute `./run.sh --build-only` if you only want to build or rebuild the project but NOT run it.

 ### Testing ###